puppetlabs-toy-chest/puppetlabs-catalog_preview/lib/puppet_x/puppetlabs/preview/api/documentation/preview-help.md

 Note that all settings (such as 'log_level') affect both compilations.

 * --debug:
-  Enable full debugging.
+  Enables full debugging.
 Debugging output is sent to the respective log outputs for baseline and preview compilation.
 This option is for both compilations.
   Note that debugging information for the startup and end of the application itself is sent to the console.

 * --help:
-  Print this help message.
+  Prints this help message.

 * --version:
-  Print the puppet version number and exit.
+  Prints the puppet version number and exit.

 * --preview_environment <ENV-NAME> | --pe <ENV-NAME>
   Makes the preview compilation take place in the given <ENV-NAME>.